ericksonsrepo/oci-dev/Class-Of-HOL-01/Class-Of-Lab-02.md

 *<p align="center"> Figure 18: Default Security list</p>*

-**Note:** *For the GIT software installation, we will add three ingress rules to allow connections to the GIT instance.
-Git can be access using SSH through port 22.
-That rule is configured by default.
-We will add port 9418, http access through port 80, and the default secure http (https) port of 443.*
+**Note:** *For the html application installation, we will add a single ingress rule to allow connections on port 80.*

 3. Click **Add Ingress Rules**